AdobeDocs/advertising.en/help/dsp/audiences/sources/source-tealium.md

 ## Step 2: Create an audience source in DSP {#source-create}

-1. [Create an audience source](source-create.md) to import audiences to your DSP account or an advertiser account.
+1. [Create an audience source](source-manage.md) to import audiences to your DSP account or an advertiser account.
 You can choose to convert your user identifiers to any of the [available universal ID formats](source-about.md).

-   The source settings will include an auto-generated source key, wich you'll use to prepare the segment-mapping data.
+   The source settings will include an auto-generated source key, which you'll use to prepare the segment-mapping data.

 1. After you create the audience source, share the source code key with the [!DNL Tealium] user.

 ## Step 3: Prepare and share segment-mapping data {#map-data}

-1. The advertiser must prepare and share segment-mapping data:
+The advertiser must prepare and share segment-mapping data.

 1. The advertiser must prepare the data within [!DNL Tealium]:

    1. Hash the email IDs for the advertiser's audience using the SHA-256 algorithm.

    1. Map the column containing hashed email IDs to the attribute of the type of Visitor ID.

    1. Create the audience with the `Tealium_visitor_id` attribute.
 Apply the right enrichment to trigger the audience.
 See the [[!DNL Tealium] documentation on visitor ID attributes](https://docs.tealium.com/server-side/visitor-stitching/visitor-id-attribute/).

 1. The advertiser must give segment-mapping data to the Adobe Account Team to create the segments in DSP.
 Use the following column names and values in a comma-separated values file:

    * **External Segment Key:** The external segment key, which you'll later specify in the action settings for the connector in [!DNL Tealium].
 The recommended naming convention is "`<DSP source key>_<Tealium segment name>`," such as "57bf424dc10_coffee-drinkers."
 For the DSP source key, use the [!UICONTROL Source Key] from the DSP audience source settings.

    * **Segment Name:** The segment name.

    * **Segment Description:** The purpose or rule of the segment, or both.

    * **Parent ID:** Keep blank

    * **Video CPM:** 0

    * **Display CPM:** 0

    * **Segment Window:** The segment time-to-live.

 ## Step 4: Create connectors in [!DNL Tealium] to share segment data {#tealium-connector}